khannasarthak/khannasarthak.github.io/index.md

 ---

 ---
-Hi,i'm a graduate student pursuing computer engineering, specializing in computer systems at Arizona State University.
+Hi,i'm a graduate student pursuing computer engineering, specializing in computer systems at Arizona State University. ( need to improve this)

-My main interests are web technologies, machine learning and data sciences.
-I'm still exploring and looking to experiment with new fields.
+My main interests are data science, machine learning and web technologies.
+I'm still exploring and looking to experiment with new fields. ( polish it, show more emphasis on software development)

-Have a look at my [projects](http://khannasarthak.github.io/projects/)

-Pushed from git kraken.
-From Prose.io
+I've done various [projects](http://khannasarthak.github.io/projects/) ranging from hardware embedded systems to standalone web apps.[Have a look!](http://khannasarthak.github.io/projects/)   ( name a few technologies youve worked on here.)

 ---
 ### Technical skills:
-*

 * Python - numpy, scipy, scikit-learn, matplotlib, pandas, flask
 * Web  - HTML, CSS, JQuery, Bootstrap, MySQL
+* Misc - Git, Linux, Matlab

 ---
 ### Currently looking for